Toxic-Free Cosmetics Act (TFCA)

 Two illustrated scenes of brown-skinned women using cosmetics products.

-What is the purpose of TFCA?
+What is TFCA?

-Many chemicals used in cosmetic products are linked to harmful impacts on health, such as cancer, hormone disruption, and reproductive and developmental toxicity.
-The highest exposure occurs when an individual uses a product that contains toxic chemicals.
+Many chemicals used in cosmetic products cause widespread impacts to the environment and public health.
+They are linked to cancer, hormone disruption, and reproductive and developmental toxicity, to name a few.
+The highest exposure occurs when someone uses a product that contains toxic chemicals.
+Black women and professional salon workers experience some of the highest rates of exposure.

 Chemical or chemical class